muuscodes/crossword_crew/README.md

 - If using Gmail, you can set up an app password by logging in and going to security and searching "App Passwords".
 Keep in mind, you have to turn on 2-Step-Verification to use app passwords

-7. Start the dev server
+7. You're ready to go!
+Start the dev server like this:

    ```sh
    npm start